 Do you still paint then?

 I do a little bit, every now and again.
 They start off like that there, and I do a bit each day, but they are like drawings rather than paintings, they are very simple.
 I don't do any big pictures, I don't have any room.
-I need to work in this room, it's not just big enough for paintings. it's only 15 square feet at most, I think.
+I need to work in this room, it's not just big enough for paintings. it's only 15 square feet at most [he must have meant 15 x 15 feet], I think.
 So I have to move my desk to paint, that's why they are so small.

 Talking of painting, when and how did you get interested in Caravaggio?